Hotels Reviews Trips

 Intercontinental Chicago stay details

-• When: July 2018
+• When: December 2024

 • Where: Chicago

-• Loyalty: IHG Platinum/Spire + Intercontinental Ambassador
+• Loyalty: IHG Diamond + Intercontinental Ambassador

-• Perks: Free coffee certificates at Starbucks
+• Free breakfast certificates

-• Room: Executive Tower Suite and Executive Tower King
+• Room: Executive Tower Suite

 Location:

 The hotel is well located just north of the River on the corner of Michigan Avenue and Illinois.
 You’re within walking distance of Navy Pier (20 mins ), River cruises (5 mins ), shopping on Mag Mile, Water Tower/Hancock (10-15), and the Willis Tower ( 15mins).
 If you’re considering driving into the city I’d HIGHLY recommend using SpotHero to find cheap parking.
-The hotel rates are NOSEBLEED and you can find parking for $15-20 a day within a few blocks of the entrance.
+The hotel rates are NOSEBLEED, but we were arriving after dark, and just being honest, I didn’t want to deal with the prospect of getting robbed either in a parking garage or walking to the hotel.
+That may be sensational, but we chose to valet at the hotel.
+It’s $85 a nighta large building with many windows

 Check-In